Police body camera: 40+ UK police areas with BWV (2010)

 The concluding sections of the report on the Paisley and Aberdeen project turned the attention to the digital, back-end solutions for BWV.
-Now that the benefits of using body cameras were being realized, the implications on the digital infrastructure were being called into question.
-The report suggested providing "robust central IT support" to have established the processes behind information gathering and monitoring.
+Now that the benefits of using body cameras are being realized, the implications on the digital infrastructure are being called into question.
+The report suggested providing "robust central IT support" to establish the processes behind information gathering and monitoring.

-Code of Practice surveillance cameras
+Code of practice surveillance cameras

 In 2013 the Home Office released an updated code of practice for surveillance cameras, in which Principle 8 included the use of body cameras, stating: "Surveillance camera system operators should consider any approved operational, technical and competency standards relevant to a system and its purpose and work to meet and maintain those standards".
 2013 also saw the start of Operation Hyperion, a Hampshire Police initiative on the Isle of Wight that equipped every frontline police officer with a personal issue body worn camera, the biggest project of its kind at the time.
 Sergeant Steve Goodier oversaw the project and was adamant that the project would drive legislative changes to free up further uses for body worn cameras.
 He said "I strongly believe we could make some small changes to legislation that can have a big impact on officers: "PACE was written in 1984 at a time when BWV was not around...We want to get the legislation changed so that BWV could replace the need for handwritten statements from officers when it is likely that an early guilty plea would be entered at court or that the incident could be dealt with a caution or community resolution."

 MPS

-In 2014, the Metropolitan Police Service began a 12 month trial in ten London boroughs, testing the impact of Body Worn Video on complaints, stop and search and criminal justice outcomes for violent offenses.
+In 2014, the Metropolitan Police Service began a 12 month trial in ten London boroughs, testing the impact of BWV on complaints, stop and search and criminal justice outcomes for violent offenses.
 Following the trial, the decision was made to issue body cameras to all officers who have regular engagement with the public.
 Other officers will be able to access cameras on an ‘as needed’ basis.
 A total of 22,000 cameras will be issued.

 Northern Ireland

-In 2016, the Police Service of Northern Ireland (PSNI) formally introduced Body Worn Video technology commencing with Derry City and Strabane District, with Belfast becoming the second District to introduce the technology.
-A pilot Body Worn Video camera scheme was run during 2014/15, which illustrated the benefits of Body Worn Video.
-On that basis a business case was submitted to the Department of Justice and funding was secured to purchase Body Worn Video technology for officers across the service.
-In 2017, the Northern Ireland Prison Service implemented Body Worn Video, following the success of the PSNI deployment.
+In 2016, the Police Service of Northern Ireland (PSNI) formally introduced BWV technology commencing with Derry City and Strabane District, with Belfast becoming the second District to introduce the technology.
+A pilot BWV camera scheme was run during 2014/15, which illustrated the benefits of BWV.
+On that basis a business case was submitted to the Department of Justice and funding was secured to purchase BWV, following the success of the PSNI deployment.